De-institutionalisation ! Understanding communities !

 opportinity to develop networks and relationships within other

-communities, with the support of the respective community, people
+communities, with the support of the respective community,

 with high support needs become valued members of each community.